Emman77240/World-Bank-GDP-for-West-African-Countries/README.md

 ## Description to running the "Hello World" flask app;

+The python script is named hi.py and is located at the HelloWorld branch.

 - In the command line, start your virtual environment by typing 'venv\Scripts\activate'

 - Enter the folder with your python script.
 I named my python script 'hi.py'